ashishchamolii/Adidas-Sales-Analysis/README.md

 ## Questions (KPIs)

-- Compare the sales and orders using single chart.
+- Compare the total number of sales and total number of profit per retailer wise?
-- Which month got the highest sales and orders?
+- Which years got the highest sales and orders
-- Who purchased more - Men or Women?
-- What are different order status in 2022?
-- List top 5 states contributingto the sales?
-- Relation between age and gender based on number of orders.
-- Which Channel is contributing maximum to the sales?
-- Highest selling category?
+- Compare the total number of sales per region wise of united states?
+- Compare the total number of sales per city wise of united states?
+- Compare the total number of sales per month wise of both 2021 and 2021?
-- Dashboard Interaction <a href= "https://github.com/ashishchamolii/Vrinda-Store-Sales-Analysis/blob/main/Screenshot%20(2).png">View Dashboard</a>
+- Dashboard Interaction <a href= "https://github.com/ashishchamolii/Adidas-Sales-Analysis/blob/main/Sales%20Dashboard.png">View Dashboard</a>

 ## Process